-The development of this PSP app has been completed and version 1 has been released during the pilot studies.
-Currently the different end users in the EI - Urban Quality are using the app and the first round of feedback is expected to be available at the beginning of the 3rd period.
+The development of this PSP app completed and version 1 has been released during the pilot studies.
+Different end users in the EI - Urban Quality are using the app and the first round of feedback became available at the beginning of the 3rd period.

-While Sensing & Control is currently waiting for feedback from end users and cities (through WP8 and WP6) we are currently defining the "service" that will provide direct and/or simplified information to end users about the environmental values collected.
+Sensing & Control has colleceted feedback from end users and cities (through WP8 and WP6) and have further been defining the "service" that will provide direct and/or simplified information to end users about the environmental values collected.